 The quantities given will make around 30 small star biscuits.
 Cooking is a wonderful sensory play experience, and really good for showing children how maths and science are applied in every day life.
-Here’s the recipe:

 Take a very big pan and in it melt: 3oz / 85g of butter 2 tablespoons of golden syrup (honey or corn syrup could be a substitute, although you can’t beat the flavour of golden syrup!)
 2oz / 60g of caster (fine) sugar (we use sugar that’s been scented with a vanilla pod)

 Don’t let the ingredients boil, and as soon as they have all melted, turn off the heat under the pan.